amiekisiak/professional-readme-gen/README.md

   To generate README file GitHub repository must be cloned to your local environment.

   ## Usage
-  Then you must run npm init in order to install package.json, which includes required dependencies.
-The package includes ‘Inquirer’, which will prompt you for your inputs from the command line.
+  please see the video below:

   ## License
-  This application is licensed under MIT License license.
+  This application is licensed under the MIT License license.

   ## Tests
   npm test